terra-money/docs/docs/dev/spec-market.md

 - type: `sdk.Dec`

-Represents the difference between size of current Terra pool and its original base size, valued in µSDR.
+ This represents the difference between the current Terra pool size and its original base size, valued in µSDR.

 ## Message Types

 ### MsgSwap

-A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for new denomination `AskDenom`, for both Terra<>Terra and Terra<>Luna swaps.
+A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for a new denomination `AskDenom`.
+This is used for both Terra<>Terra and Terra<>Luna swaps.

 ```go
 // MsgSwap contains a swap request